akrasuski1/halb-cpu/opcodes.md

 ## Register stores:

 Most of these have structure of `X OP Y`, which sets new value of `X` register to `OP(X, Y)`.
-There are 4 registers, so they take 4x4 = 16 opcodes:
+There are 4 registers, so they take 4x4 = 16 opcodes each.
+If H were to be used as source, instead we use immediate value.
 - ADC (add with carry)
 - ADD (add without carry) - can be easily emulated, so may be dropped
 - SBC (subtract with carry)